 The ancient Greek and Romain Stoics understood the concept of the dichotomy of control very well.

-Everything in the world is either in your control or not in your control.
+Something is either in your control or not in your control.

 Things you can control are how you feel or how you respond to things that happen to you.
 You can’t control what happens to you or what happens around you.